The Fragile X Clinical & Research Consortium

 The Fragile X Clinical and Research Consortium (FXCRC) was created in 2006 by the National Fragile X Foundation in response to the growing needs of families whose members have one of the three identified Fragile X conditions — Fragile X syndrome (FXS), Fragile X-associated primary ovarian insufficiency (FXPOI), and Fragile X-associated tremor/ataxia syndrome (FXTAS).

-The FXCRC heads both the clinics and support groups, and in 2011 began drafting the Fragile X treatment guidelines and recommendations, also known as consensus documents.
+The FXCRC heads both the clinics and support groups, and in 2011 began drafting the Fragile X treatment and intervention recommendations, also known as consensus documents.

 Be a part of the solution.